alkhasov/learn/README.md

 Coded little bit more complex components with generating childres form "database", add evenlisteners `onClick`.
 Worked with lists and keys.

+#### 04 ¬ Styled Components and React Router

+Styled components just surprised me about how they handy to use.
+Don't know about large projects but for small experiments it's just perfect solution.
+React router surprised me too, I thought even simple router is hard to code, but with [react-router-dom](https://github.com/ReactTraining/react-router) package it's simple as can be.

 ## Wanna do

 - [ ] 1.
 Refresh my part of programmer's mindset